Book of Lamentations: Themes

-Beginning with the reality of disaster, Lamentations concludes with the bitter possibility that God may have finally rejected Israel (chapter 5:22).
-Sufferers in the face of grief are not urged to a confidence in the goodness of God; in fact, God is accountable for the disaster.
-The poet acknowledges that this suffering is a just punishment, still God is held to have had choice over whether to act in this way and at this time.
+Beginning with the reality of disaster, Lamentations concludes with the bitter possibility that God may have finally rejected Israel.
+Sufferers in the face of grief are not urged to have confidence in the goodness of God; in fact, God is accountable for the disaster.
+The poet acknowledges that this suffering is a just punishment.
+Still, God is held to have had a choice over whether to act in this way and at this time.
 Hope arises from a recollection of God's past goodness, but although this justifies a cry to God to act in deliverance, there is no guarantee that he will.
-Repentance will not persuade God to be gracious, since he is free to give or withhold grace as he chooses.
+Repentance will not persuade God to be gracious since he can give or withhold grace as he chooses.
 In the end, the possibility is that God has finally rejected his people and may not again deliver them.
-Nevertheless, it also affirms confidence that the mercies of Yahweh (the God of Israel) never end, but are new every morning (3:22–33).
+Nevertheless, it also affirms confidence that the mercies of Yahweh (the God of Israel) never end but are new every morning.